Post Processing

 Examples

-For a dungeon with 2 tile-high walls, I found out this layout works quite good.
+For a dungeon with 2 tile-high walls, I found out this layout works quite well.

 Tips and Ideas

-• You can have multiple maps to define Structures to organize your setup.
+• You can have multiple maps to define Structures and organize your setup.
 I usually have a map called „Structures“ and a map called „Details.“

 • The generator works from top to bottom.
 That means you can use the upper rows to define basic structures, walls, etc., and then you can set a wall as a matcher to define more details.